DanielG/dhcp-policy-routing/README.md

 This makes routing these in addition to your normal, private IPs, all via your normal gateway a bit of a challange.

-While this certainly could be done it seems overly complicated to me.
-Sure you could setup a script that dynamically manages the address pool your DHCP server is handing out to clients, but since you likely want to just hand these out to a select few server machienes it's just not necessary and does just add another single point of failure.
+While this certainly could be done it seems less than ideal to me.
+Sure you could set up a script that dynamically manages the address pool your DHCP server is handing out to clients, but since I just want to hand these out to a select few server machienes anyway it's just not necessary and the router would be another single point of failure.

-Instead my solution is just to connect the machienes which should get one of these public address "directly" to the modem via a VLAN on my switch, though an additional cable would work just as well ;)
+Instead my solution is to connect the machienes which should get one of these public address "directly" to the modem via a VLAN on my switch, though an additional cable would work just as well ;)

-## DHCP / MACVLAN

-In my particular case the DOCSIS modem is very picky about how many public addresses it will give out via DHCP and will just stop responding to DHCP requests once the limit is reached.
-It is also _very_ persistent about this MAC-IP associaction.
-It seems only a factory reset will dissolve it, or the lease time is very long.

-For this reason I use a set of locall administered, static, MAC addresses instead of the normal interface MACs on the modem VLAN.
-This is accomplished by using macvlan intearfaces.

-In my case the macvlan is stacked on top of a VLAN interface but for simplicity's sake let's just call the underlying interface "eth0" since it doesn't make a difference:

-    ip link add link eth0 name eth0v0 address 02:RA:ND:OM:1M:AC \
-        type macvlan mode private

-Replace 02:RA:ND:OM:1M:AC with a random, preferably locally administered MAC address.
-Protip: Leaving the first byte as "02" is an easy way of setting the "locally administered" flag without bit fiddling.

 ## Routing